nocturnal-or/Bandito/README.md

 ## Getting Started

-You need to be conversant with Ansible, Tor (running a relay), Nagios and CentOS7 Linux.
+You need to be conversant with Ansible, Tor (running a middle relay), Nagios and CentOS7 Linux.

 ### Prerequisites